Bail granted to Zimbabwean journalist jailed for a month

-HARARE, Zimbabwe (AP) - Zimbabwean journalist Hopewell Chin’ono has been granted bail after being held in jail for more than a month on charges of inciting violence.
+HARARE, Zimbabwe (AP) - Zimbabwe’s High Court has granted bail to investigative journalist Hopewell Chin’ono who has spent more than a month in detention, but the reporter won’t be allowed to post on Twitter before his trial on charges of inciting public violence.

-Chin’ono’s application for bail was approved by a magistrate who stipulated that while he awaits trial he must not post on social media such as Facebook or Twitter.
-The charges against Chin’ono stem from the support he expressed on Twitter for an anti-government protest.
+The judge told Chin’ono “not to post on his Twitter account or to create any other Twitter account to be used to incite the holding of mass demonstrations for whatever purposes until the end of his matter,” one of his lawyers, Doug Coltart, told reporters outside the court.
+Chin’ono is facing charges for expressing support on his Twitter account for an anti-government demonstration.
+That protest was thwarted by police and the military on July 31.

+Opposition politician Jacob Ngarivhume, who was behind the foiled protest, and charged together with Chin’ono, was also granted bail on Wednesday.
+He has also been barred from posting on his Twitter until his case is decided.

 Chin’ono had previously been denied bail three times and his lawyers say prison authorities forced him to mingle with other prisoners despite showing symptoms “consistent” with COVID-19.